anas-cs11/Cybersecurity-Journey/README.md

-# Cybersecurity - Journey
+# Cybersecurity-Journey

-This repository contains my cybersecurity learning notes, labs, tools, and practice work.
+This repository is where I document my cybersecurity learning and practice.

+It includes my notes, concept breakdowns, hands-on practice, tool learning, labs, and other resources I explore as part of my learning journey.

-## Goal
+## Purpose
-To document my cybersecurity learning journey and improve my practical understanding step by step.
+The purpose of this repository is to track my progress, strengthen my understanding, and build practical proof of learning over time.

 ## Status
 This repository will be updated every Sunday